Lesson video

 Well done if you got that.

-And in it, we're going to look at principle of conservation and momentum and how it applies to explosions, situations where objects move apart from each other.
+Now it's time to move on to the next part of the lesson, and in it we're going to look at principle of conservation of momentum and how it applies to explosions, situations where objects move apart from each other.

 Momentum is conserved in any situation in a closed system.

-So, it's not only conserved when objects collide with each other, it's conserved to when object break apart.
+So it's not only conserved when objects collide with each other, it's conserved when object break apart, and when objects break apart, we call those situations explosions.

 I've got an object here and it's made up of two parts, part X and part Y.

-And let's say that this object isn't moving initially, so it's got an initial momentum of zero, because no matter what its mass was, 'cause it's got a velocity of zero, if you multiply any mass by a velocity of zero, that's gonna give a momentum of zero.
+And let's say that this object isn't moving initially, so it's got an initial momentum of zero because no matter what its mass was, because it's got a velocity of zero, if you multiply any mass by a velocity of zero that's gonna give a momentum of zero.

-So, I've got a momentum of zero kilogramme metres per second.
+So I've got a momentum of zero kilogram meters per second.

-There's springs or something between the two sections and they're released and the object flies apart at different velocities like that.
+Now imagine that this object breaks apart, there's springs or something between the two sections and they're released and the object flies apart at different velocities, like that.

 The momentum after that event is also going to be zero.